jfallmann/diffTF_Fork/docs/projectInfo.rst

 If you use this software, please cite the following reference:

-Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Kristian Helin & Judith B. Zaugg. *Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF*.
-2018. *Molecular Systems Biology*. in review.
+Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Kristian Helin & Judith B. Zaugg. *Quantification of differential transcription factor activity and multiomics-based classification into activators and repressors: diffTF*.
+2018. in review.

 We also put the paper on *bioRxiv*, please read all methodological details here:
-`Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF <https://www.biorxiv.org/content/early/2018/07/13/368498>`_.
+`Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF <https://www.biorxiv.org/content/early/2018/12/01/368498>`_.

 Change log
 ============================

+SOON: Version 1.2 (2018-12-XX)
+    - The Snakemake -*diffTF* pipeline can now be combined with Singularity.
+This may sound unspectacular but has significant implications for users: Except for Snakemake and Singularity, no other tool, R or R package has to be installed prior to using *diffTF*, which makes installing *diffTF* much easier and completely independent of the underlying machine.
+We provide two Singularity containers with all necessary tools and packages that are automatically integrated into the workflow.
+See the Documentation for more details.
+Please note that for this to work reliably, Snakemake must be updated to at least version 5.3.1.

 Version 1.1.8 (2018-11-07)
-    - changed the call to the mlv function from the modeest package due to a breaking implementation change in version 2.3.2 that was published end of October 2018. ``diffTF`` now checks the package version for modeest and calls the functions in dependence of the specific version.
+    - changed the call to the ``mlv`` function from the ``modeest`` package due to a breaking implementation change in version 2.3.2 that was published end of October 2018. *diffTF* now checks the package version for ``modeest`` and calls the functions in dependence of the specific version.

 Version 1.1.7 (2018-10-25)
     - the default value of the minimum number of data points for a CG bin to be included has been raised from 5 to 20 to make the variance calculation more reliable